javaarchive/togetherfin/README.md

 ### file uploads
 the server serves all files with `application/octet-stream` mime type for security even though the files are encrypted.
 However, a current limitation of the system is that the host actively tells the server the mimetype of the file being transmited so the server can provide it to the client for ease of implementation.
 This is to be addressed in later revisions of the protocol.

+### crypto details
+Most stuff calls the WebCrypto api however I have not yet gotten a crypto breaking friend to break it yet.
+Utilzes AES-GCM for encryption/decryption and PKBDF2 for key derivation.

 ## currently known issues and things being worked on
 * stability on bad internet connections + servers with very thin bandwidth
 * some subtitles are unable to be selected.